-Caution: The listed torques correspond the hardware to described in each accessory, consult MAGNETRON S.A.S. whenever adjustment an is required.
+Caution: The torques listed correspond the hardware to described in each accessory, consult MAGNETRON S.A.S. whenever adjustment is an required.

 Not all the accessories that are part of the transformers are listed.

 The different adjustments that are made in the external accessories of the transformer, should be to do following the recommendations of the suppliers regarding torques and sequence of adjustment.
 The most relevant are listed below: